davidfig/input/README.md

 ## rationale

 I used this in all my games, so I decided to centralize and share it.
-This is a very simple class that emits events after a touch, mouse, or (optionally) keyboard event.
+This is a very simple class that emits events after a touch, mouse, or keyboard event.
 The events are tied to an HTMLElement.

 ## installation